 The sensory field of the recurrent laryngeal branch is widespread.
 It includes taste sensation from the epiglottis and pharynx, general sensation in the pharynx, larynx, oesophagus, tympanic membrane, external auditory meatus and part of the external ear.
 It also provides the efferent limb of the gag reflex, and parasympathetic innervation to viscera.

 The pharyngeal pouches separate the pharyngeal arches on the inner (endodermal) surface.
-There are five pairs of pouches, with only four giving rise to adult structures.
+There are five pairs of pouches, but only four give rise to structures in the adult.

 Below is a table summarising the derivatives of the branchial pouches: